plaitse/ssh-key/README.md

 - ```content```: gives the value associated with the http-equiv or name attribute.
 - ```http-equiv```: provides an HTTP header for the information/value of the content attribute.

+# SASS

+Sass is a preprocessor scripting language that is interpreted or compiled into CSS.
+Sass consists of two syntaxes.
+It uses indentation to separate code blocks and newline characters to separate rules.
+The newer syntax, "SCSS" (Sassy CSS), uses block formatting like that of CSS.
+It uses braces to denote code blocks and semicolons to separate lines within a block.
+SassScript, the scripting language, provides mechanisms like variables, nesting, mixins, and selector inheritance.

 # SSH

 ## Create a GitHub SSH key without error